akbarekaputra01/WeatherApp-SwiftUI/README.md

-# WeatherApp-swiftUI
+# WeatherApp-SwiftUI

-WeatherApp-swiftUI is a simple weather app built using the SwiftUI framework.
+WeatherApp-SwiftUI is a simple weather app built using the SwiftUI framework.
 This app allows users to monitor current weather conditions and forecast future weather at their location.

 ![Light Home Screen](./assets/images/readme/mockup.png)